 Can You Get Pregnant or Contract an STI Because of Pre-Cum?

-However, it could still transmit sexually transmitted infections (STIs).
+Not only can there be bacteria and viruses in pre-ejaculatory fluid, but some STIs pass from skin to skin contact - such as herpes (HSV), the human papilloma virus (HPV) and syphilis.
 Therefore, if you use the withdrawal method for contraception, be aware that STIs are still possible even if it is successful to prevent pregnancy.

 Should I Use The Withdrawal Method?